Too Little Honour

 All fairly ho-hum, I’m sure you’ll agree, and those references to Lords Beeching and Lucan show how far back we were having to cast the net to get anything at all.
 The thing was set in the middle ages so I was tussling with a name I’d heard from that time: Ranulf (he was the Sheriff of Nottingham’s man as portrayed by Kenneth Haigh in the 1976 film Robin and Marian), and I was musing uselessly to myself, “Sir Ranulf, Sir Ranulf,” when Liz suddenly came out with “Sir Ranulf into the night.”

 I almost kissed her.
 But then, wouldn’t that have been just another show of patronising male condescension?
-To say nothing of social etiquette, the breaching of?
+To say nothing of social etiquette, between friends, the breaching of?
 Even assuming she would have welcomed the advance in the first place.
-And let’s not even get into the potential folly of shifting a hitherto warm and platonic friendship into different and potentially dangerous uncharted territory.
-If it was a missed opportunity, I console myself with the certain knowledge that I was the one who missed out most.
+And let’s not even get into the potential folly of shifting a hitherto warm and platonic relationship into different and potentially dangerous uncharted territory.
+I must continue to believe I did the sensible and sensitive thing by holding off.
+And on the off chance I was wrong and this was a missed opportunity, I console myself with the certain knowledge that I was the one who missed out most.

 Maybe things haven’t moved on so much from the 19th century after all.